-Think of all the times you’ve accidentally opened a dishwasher partway through its cycle… unlike washing machines or other appliances where you can easily see if it’s on or not, with dishwashers it’s quite often – “pull the door and hope for the best” – especially if it’s in a built in kitchen.
-A colleague… Continue reading What’s the dishwasher doing?
+Think of all the times you’ve accidentally opened a dishwasher partway through its cycle… unlike washing machines or other appliances where you can easily see if it’s on or not, with dishwashers, it’s pretty often – “pull the door and hope for the best” – especially if it’s in a built-in kitchen.
+A colleague and… Continue reading What’s the dishwasher doing?
 An example of design for the user experience in a physical space

 Technology so smart you now need instructions